-- If the campaign is running, edit it and go to the Deploy Campaign page (this is the third page of the Edit Campaign workflow.)
-At the bottom of this page, click the Stop campaign button to stop it.
+- If the campaign is running, edit it and go to the Deploy Campaign page.
+At the bottom of this page, click the Stop campaign button.

 - The second way to stop a campaign is by scheduling an end date when you initially deploy it.
-You can select a date and time when you would like the campaign to stop automatically.
-This must be at least 1 hour in the future.
-Selecting an end date will not prevent you from stopping the campaign using the Stop campaign button.
+You can select a date and time when you would like the campaign to stop automatically (this must be at least one hour in the future).
+Note that setting an end date will not prevent you from manually stopping the campaign using the Stop campaign button beforehand, as discussed above.

 What happens when I stop a campaign?

 There are several important ramifications to keep in mind when stopping a campaign: